SwagapottamusRex/project4-client/README.md

 Possibly the most interesting model is the CustomUser model which inherited from the AbstractUser model pre-built with django.
 This was very new to me at the time and I had a couple issues understanding how to manipulate the elements inside the model.
 The Pixel model is also interesting since I wasn't sure how to build it considering it was going to be built around a square grid.
 I came to the conclusion that containing a x and y-axis may be useful to keep track of data.

-Once I created the models I then serialized them so that they could be converted into Json format.
+Once I created the models, I then serialized them so that they could be converted into Json format.
 I struggled with understanding how serialization worked, especially when differentiating between the CRUD operators.
 I used Postman a lot in these stages to test out my API.
 Once finished with all the models, authentication and serialization I deployed the API using Heroku.

 ### Day 11 - 14: Front End

-Since I was more familiar with React and building the front end I only spent about 3 days designing and linking the deployed back end to the React app.
+Since I was more familiar with React and building the front end, I only spent about 3 days designing and linking the deployed back end to the React app.
 Possibly the hardest aspect of the project was building the 60 by 60 pixel grid.
-Once finished with the front end and styling (although still a bit rudimentary) I deployed it to Netlify.
+Once finished with the front end and styling (although still a bit rudimentary), I deployed it to Netlify.
 During my presentation to the class some classmates took the liberty to draw some amazing art work, Mario, Space Invader and Kirby the Ghost.
 Here is a picture of some of the neat drawings my classmates made: